Their final exam was an interview, which took place within the westside Tower, also known as 'T1' of the Hall of Brilliance.

-“It was up near the Uyghur border, north-east of the Xinjiang Autonomous Region.
+"It was up near the Uyghur border, northeast of the Xinjiang Autonomous Region.
 For context, the PLA has historically engaged in skirmishes with the Centaur tribes on the Plain of Yuan since 1949.
-In February, one of our outposts, consisting mostly of NoMs civilian and mining staff, was raided by the savages.
+One of our outposts, consisting mostly of NoMs civilian and mining staff, was raided by the savages in February.
 Two Mages and a dozen NoMs, all of whom are important to the continued operation of the rare earth metal mine, were taken as hostages.
-The reason the Outpost fell is undetermined.
-You are the Combat Flight’s Captain, leader of the response team.
+The reason the Forward Operating Base fell is undetermined.
+In this scenario, you are the Combat Flight's Captain.
 You have engaged with the Centaurs scouts and routed them.
 However, upon reaching the mine, you find two dozen Centaur dissidents threatening to execute the hostages unless the PLA retreat from the region."

 "Operation Command has given your team full authority on this mission.
-What is your way forward?
-Please clarify your answer.”
+What would you propose to do?
+Please clarify your answer."

 Gwen considered Liwen's real-life anecdote.

-What the hell did she know about hostage resolutions?
+But what the hell did she know about hostage resolutions?
 She wasn't a trained negotiator or a military operator.
-Her old world job had been commodity R&D, offering risk-reward recommendations to improve components of her client's business!
+Her old-world job had been commodity R&D, offering risk-reward compensations and business solutions.

 Quick!
 Gwen urged herself.
 Think!

-“Is there a time frame in which I must act?”
-Gwen enquired, suing for time.
+"Is there a time frame in which I must act?"
+Gwen inquired, suing for time.